-As these indicators form the basis of the environmental and/or social characteristics promoted by the Portfolio, they are also the binding elements of Portfolio's ESG strategy - further information on this is provided below.

-• What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?

-• How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

-How have the indicators for adverse impacts on sustainability factors been taken into account?
+As these indicators form the basis of the environmental and/or social characteristics promoted by the Portfolio, they are also the binding elements of Portfolio's ESG strategy - further information on this is provided below. • What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+N/A Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+N/A How have the indicators for adverse impacts on sustainability factors been taken into account? human rights, anti- corruption and anti- N/A bribery matters.
 How are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights?
-Details:
+Details: The EU Taxonomy sets out a "do not significant harm" principle by which Taxonomy gligned investments